davewalker60/pmdup/pages/register.md

 search: include
 ---

-<span style="color:red">Anything missing from included/not included lists?</span>

 Registration is a multi-step process.
 Registering itself has three steps and there are additional steps for lodging and travel:
 1. Check your passport now to verfiy that it will still be valid on the date you travel to Mexico.
 2. Complete and submit [**the registration form**](snippets/coming-soon.md){:target="_blank"} (with your approximate travel dates) as soon as possible.
-3. Send your registration payment as soon as is convenient (especially if you are including a scholarship donation) and **no later than December 15th**.
+3. Send your registration payment as soon as is convenient (especially if you are including a scholarship donation), but **no later than January 15th**.
 4. Determine how long you'd like to stay.
    * Some people arrive a few days early.
    * On the day before camp starts, we [prepare the dance space](preparing-dance-space.md) and, if we get done, have a pre-camp dance in the evening.